stefan2904/mlclass/README.md

 * XVII.
 Large Scale Machine Learning **5 / 5**
 * XVIII.
 Application Example: Photo OCR **5 / 5**

 ##### Programming Exercises

 * IV.
-Linear Regression with Multiple Variables
+Linear Regression with Multiple Variables **150 / 100**
 * VII.
-Regularization
+Regularization **100 / 100**
 * VIII.
-Neural Networks: Representation
+Neural Networks: Representation **100 / 100**
 * IX.
-Neural Networks: Learning
+Neural Networks: Learning **100 / 100**
-* X. Advice for Applying Machine Learning
+* X. Advice for Applying Machine Learning **100 / 100**
 * XII.
-Support Vector Machines
+Support Vector Machines **100 / 100**
 * XIV.
-Dimensionality Reduction
+Dimensionality Reduction **80 / 100**
 * XVI.
-Recommender Systems
+Recommender Systems **100 / 100**

+##### Result

+* Review Questions:  76 / 80 = 95%
+* Programming Exercises: 700 / 700 = 100%
+* **Final Score: 98%**

+*"At the end of the course, your two lowest review question scores will be dropped, along with your one lowest programming exercise score.
+Your total score on the programming exercises and review questions will be separately summed up and scaled to 100.
+The review questions make up 1/3 of your final score, and the programming exercises make up 2/3 of your final score.

+To receive a statement of accomplishment, your final score must be at least 80% of the maximum possible score."*